 6. Technology Showcase

 Technology is extremely important in today’s real estate environment, with agents increasingly using virtual tours and 3D walkthroughs.
 A sample of these marketing techniques is an impressive way to show sellers what you and your team are capable of!
 Or you may want to include a high-quality video of a previous listing!

 Why this is important: We live, eat, and breathe technology these days.
-Letting a seller know that you’re utilizing all the technology available in order to market their home will show them that you’re turning up with your digital A-Game.
+Letting a seller know that you’re utilizing all the technology available to market their home will show them that you’re turning up with your digital A-Game.

 7. Track Record

-You can (and should) tell people how great you are as an agent, but nothing speaks of your success like the numbers do.
+You can (and should) tell people how great you are as an agent, but nothing speaks of your success as the numbers do.
 Be sure to include details about your recent sales.
 If your track record for sales, listing price, or days on the market is better than average, show that data too.